chriscauley/org/venus.rst

 [PERCENTILE] Be sure to mention that ratings are educational and not used to determine rank or pay.

     "As you may have guessed, your current status of *LIVING* indicates that you survived all of the physical augmentations necessary to undergo collonization.
 You may notice daily subtle alterations to the environment.
 This is to acclimate you to your destination."
 Both of the horns of the wall image became downturned and his jaws slacked as if frowning.
 "This may result in illness or death.
 But don't worry."
 The cartoon perked up and his horns wiggled excitedly.
-"If the acceptable death rate is exceeded you, the mission will be cancelled, your physiology will be returned to as earth-like as possible, and after a brief parol period you will be pardoned.
+"If the acceptable death rate is exceeded, the mission will be cancelled, your physiology will be returned to as earth-like as possible, and after a brief parol period you will be pardoned.
 Would you like to begin training as a *CUSTODIAL TECHNICIAN*?"

     "What!?"
 Kelly screemed, half conscious of the fact that she was screeming at non-sentient tutorial program.
 "I get busted for cracking the second largest security protocol, jailed for black-hacking, and then win the lottery to die some fucking rock a million klicks away from home," an amber warning poped up to correct her math, which she angrily blinked away, "and my job is going to be space janitor?"